 The Ethics and Sustainability of Kids’ Clothing

-Buying sustainably has never been as affordable as it is today, which is excellent news as we’re all being encouraged to shop more conscientiously.
-Sustainable kid’s clothing wasn’t ‘so easy to find a couple of decades ago when I was shopping for my little darlings.
+Buying sustainably has never been as affordable as it is today.
+It’s excellent news, as we’re all being encouraged to shop more conscientiously.
+Ethical and sustainable clothing for kids wasn’t so easy to find a couple of decades ago, when I was shopping for my little darlings.
 And what was available was definitely out of my price range.

-Big chains offering super cheap clothing for children were so hard to turn down.
-With my kids growing so quickly, there was no problem finding quick outfits that didn’t break the bank, and they didn’t have to miss out on the latest trends.
+Big fast fashion chains offering super cheap clothing for children were so hard to turn down.
+With my kids growing so quickly, I easily found outfits that didn’t break the bank, and they didn’t have to miss out on the latest trends.

-Fast forward to today, and there are endless budget-friendly ethical kids’ clothing brands to choose from.
-Before I introduce our complete list, let’s look at the benefits of shopping sustainably and what you need to look out for.
+Fast forward to today, and there are endless budget-friendly ethical children’s clothing brands to choose from.
+Before I introduce our complete list of the best sustainable kids clothing brands, let’s look at the benefits of shopping sustainably and what you need to look out for.

-Sustainable is a very trendy word at the moment, but what are the benefits of shopping this way?
-Here are five very good reasons to steer clear of the big-name brands that sell you inferior quality clothing typically made using synthetic materials.
+“Sustainable” is a very trendy word at the moment, but just what are the benefits of shopping this way?
+Here are five good reasons to steer clear of the big-name brands when shopping for your young ones, and to look out for more sustainable kids clothing brands.

-Mainstream Brands Often Contain Potentially Harmful Chemical Compounds
+Fast Fashion Brands Often Use Harmful Chemical Compounds

 Did you realise that more than 8,000 synthetic chemicals are used to produce the clothing many of us wear every day?
-Lots of research has gone into these chemicals, and many have proven to be toxic and carcinogenic.
+Lots of research has gone into these compounds, and many have been shown to be toxic and carcinogenic.

-Some of the chemicals are there from the very beginning.
+Some of these compounds are there from the very beginning of production.
 Toxic pesticides are used when growing certain crops, and polyester, nylon, and acrylic are made from petrochemicals.

 Then there are the various processes such as scouring, bleaching, dyeing, and finishing.
-These are all chemically intensive, and it has been proven that residues of the chemicals are left behind.
-For some people, these chemicals cause allergies, rashes, and even worse.
+These are all chemically intensive, and it has been proven that problematic chemical residues are left behind on the finished product.
+These can cause contact issues such as allergies and rashes, or even worse they can be easily ingested.

-If you want to shop sustainably, look for clothing brands that share how their clothing is made, from fiber to washing, drying, and finishing.
+If you want to shop sustainably, look for children’s clothing brands that share in detail how their clothing is made, from the fibers they use, to how they wash, dry, and finish.

 Synthetic fabrics, such as nylon, polyester, and acrylic, can take anywhere between 20 to 200 years to decompose.
 You’re probably already aware of the increasing textile waste problem we’re currently facing.
 Landfills are filled to overflowing, and some brands are burning excess stock because they have nowhere to store it.

-When your kids’ clothing has reached the end of its useful life, it’s reassuring to know that it will break down naturally and biodegrade.
+Natural fibres like certified organic cotton tend to avoid this problem.
+When your kids’ clothing has reached the end of its useful life, it’s reassuring to know that it will break down naturally, or biodegrade.

 Our Kids and Grandkids Deserve a Cleaner Planet

 If we’re not going to do it for ourselves, we can at least do it for future generations.
-The production of conventional fabrics is devastating the environment.
-Non-eco dyes are applied, and harmful finishing chemicals used, which all end up being swallowed by our oceans and air.
+The production of conventional fast fashion fabrics is devastating the environment.
+Non-eco dyes are applied, and harmful finishing chemicals used, which all end up swallowed by our oceans and air.

 Here are a few statistics, published by the UNEP and the Ellen MacArthur Foundation: